Jamaican Black Bean Soup & Flour Dumpling’s ( A “Light” Saturday Lunch )

 Ingredient’s

-Beef, round, cut into long slices, ponded very thin
+Beef, round, cut into long slices, pounded very thin

 Smoked bacon, sliced